How to Calculate Standard Deviation in a Statistical Data Set

 By far the most common measure of variation for numerical data in statistics is the standard deviation.
 The standard deviation measures how concentrated the data are around the mean; the more concentrated, the smaller the standard deviation.
 It’s not reported nearly as often as it should be, but when it is, you often see it in parentheses, like this: (s = 2.68).

-The formula for the sample standard deviation of a data set (s) is
+The formula for the sample standard deviation (s) is

 where xi is each value is the data set, x-bar is the mean, and n is the number of values in the data set.
 To calculate s, do the following steps: